hiteshdas04/Nextmsc-insights/README.md

 Live commerce is poised to become a dominant force in retail:

-•	**Market Expansion**: With projections indicating a market size of USD 77.9 billion by 2030, live commerce is set to redefine online shopping.
+•	**Market Expansion**: live commerce is set to redefine online shopping.

 •	**Technological Integration**: Advancements in AI, AR, and VR will further enhance the shopping experience, making it more interactive and personalized.